BeneathTheInk/Temple/docs/getting-started.md

 # Getting Started

 To begin using Temple, load it into your environment.
-Here are two ways to do that.

 - Download the latest version from our [release page](https://github.com/BeneathTheInk/Temple/releases) and use via a script tag.